s0chu/PNGreader/README.md

 - Chunks that build up the file
 - Number of blocks in the ZLIB format
 - Number of distinct pixels and the pixels themselves
+- Find out if the file is invalid / corrupted via exceptions in the running phase

 Pixel format:  `colored_square #RGB_code Opacity_percent`